AbstractSDK/cw-orch-workshop/README.md

 Now that you know how to export a bundle, you need to learn how to import and work with a bundle.

-To make `5-*` examples work, the following env vars need to be defined:
+To make `5-*` examples work, after your have complete quest 5.1, the following env vars need to be defined:

 - `TEST_MNEMONIC`
 - `RUST_LOG`